TheVidz/Kafkaesque/README.md

 things that make it good and unique is, Goroutines
 So ill try to "get" them
-so here we use Mutex, mutual exclusion like from OS, lock lets only one goroutine access here the use is
+so here we use Mutex, mutual exclusion like from OS, lock lets only one goroutine access

+update: and whoa go is so cool like, we can use the defer keyword to schedule smth like a mutex.Unlock whenever the function exits, such clean, such safe

+here the use is

 Multiple producers may be publishing at the same time.